 Tax Court Lawyers in Florence

-Tax Court Procedure in Florence, South Carolina
+Tax Court Procedure in Florence, Kentucky

-U.S. Tax Courts have one feature that's almost completely unique in the U.S.: people who are not licensed attorneys in South Carolina, or anywhere else, are permitted to represent clients in Tax Court.
+U.S. Tax Courts have one feature that's almost completely unique in the U.S.: people who are not licensed attorneys in Kentucky, or anywhere else, are authorized to represent clients in Tax Court.
 This doesn't mean, however, that anyone can walk in off the street and start practicing tax law.
 Before they can practice before a tax court, non-attorneys have to take and pass a written exam that tests their knowledge of U.S. tax law.
 People who are already licensed to practice law, on the other hand, can practice before a tax court without taking this test.

 Usually, when the IRS sends a taxpayer in Florence, Kentucky a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
 If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

 Do I Need a Florence, Kentucky Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.